 Leave a 1-inch gap between the bottom of the wrapping material and the ground to allow water to drain and to prevent rot.

 Install the Fencing

 Whether you construct the actual fence before or after you wrap the posts, the brackets make the job a simple one.
-The fence rails -- typically two-by-fours attached with their faces against the brackets -- get screwed in place.
+The fence rails -- typically 2x4s attached with their faces against the brackets -- get screwed in place.
 Screw the fence planks to the rails, and -- except for the gate -- you're done.